How To Move To Sweden Without A Job

 1. Sweden Job Seeker Visa

-Prior to the pandemic, Sweden already has a shortage of manpower.
+Before the pandemic, Sweden already had a shortage of manpower.
 Several skilled professionals are urgently needed in the country, such as chefs, system developers, assistants, healthcare professionals, etc. As the market recovered from the pandemic, the need intensified.

-Employers are having difficulty hiring workers for many roles, from highly educated professionals to entry-level jobs, such as restaurant waiters.
-In the midst of the pandemic, restaurant workers lost their jobs.
+Employers have difficulty hiring workers for many roles, from highly educated professionals to entry-level jobs, such as restaurant waiters.
+Amid the pandemic, restaurant workers lost their jobs.
 Several of them have found employment in a variety of fields.

-Since Sweden is in need of more highly skilled professionals, the Job Seeker visa is a good option for non-EU citizens who don’t wish to immigrate through education or business investment.
-With this visa route, you can migrate for a specific period of time, look for a job, or start a business.
+The Job Seeker visa suits non-EU residents who don’t want to come through education or business investment because Sweden needs more qualified workers.
+With this visa route, you can migrate for a specific period, look for a job, or start a business.

 Eligibility criteria: